spbail/git-intro-workshop/workflows/w_1a_create_update_myrepo.md

 - Check box for `Initialize this repository with a README`
 - Click green button `Create repository`

-## Step 2:  Let's add a couple of files
+## Step 2:  Let's play around on GitHub

 Usually, we'd be creating and modifying files (e.g. code) on our own machines and then pushing them to GitHub.
 However, for the purpose of this workshop, we'll start with creating some files directly on GitHub!